stanley-fork/WFGY/TensionUniverse/BlackHole/Q039_quantum_turbulence.md

   * coarse grained descriptors of vortex lines (positions, orientations, connectivity),
   * coarse grained energy spectra and dissipation rates over a finite range of scales.

 We do not specify how `m` is constructed from microscopic wavefunctions, numerical simulations, or experiments.
-We only assume that, for each `m`, suitable derived observables can be evaluated.
+We only assume that, for each `m`, suitable derived observables can be evaluated when needed.

-### 3.2 Archetype library and refinement schedule
+### 3.2 Archetype library, refinement schedule, and encoding class

 To avoid free parameter pathologies, we fix an archetype library and a refinement schedule before any evaluation.
 This defines an admissible encoding class `E_qturb`.